 Node results include DataFrames for each of the following attributes:

-Leak demand (only when the WNTRSimulator is used)
+Leak demand (only when the WNTRSimulator is used, see the Note below)

 Quality (only when the EpanetSimulator is used.
 Water age, tracer percent, or chemical concentration is stored, depending on the mode of water quality analysis)